Will exercising right after Botox decrease the results?

 If you wish to exercise on the day of treatment, I would recommend doing it a couple of hours beforehand and letting your body rest for a short while before going in for your injection.
 This is because exercise elevates your blood pressure, which could increase swelling.

-For more information, I urge you to see an experienced board-certified provider, who will be able to give you a thorough evaluation, check if you're a good candidate and answer any other questions you may have.
+For more information, I urge you to see an experienced board-certified provider, who will be able to give you a thorough evaluation, verify your eligibility, and answer any other questions you may have.

 I usually recommend 48-72 hours of no heavy exertion after Botox, partly to limit the ability of the product to migrate and partly to prevent "washout," though I can't say I've ever seen literature strongly suggesting this phenomenon from a scientific standpoint.
 Your provider should be able to explain policies regarding activity.